 Looker Studio is also very accessible; anyone with a Google account can be granted different levels of permission, meaning various stakeholders can access or edit reports depending on their needs.

-Read on to see five reasons why Google Looker Studio can help you to create insightful marketing reports.
+Read on to see five reasons why you should use Google Looker Studio to create insightful marketing reports.

 One of the most compelling reasons to use Looker Studio is its ability to connect with an almost unlimited number of data sources.